MechInterp | Bayesian Framework

 Observe Activations

 Collect activation data across diverse inputs.
-Treat these as likelihood evidence to update our beliefs.
+Compute \(P(\mathcal{D} \mid \mathcal{H}_i)\) to update our beliefs.

 activations = model.run(inputs)